klorenz/SublimeAXiki/xiki/menu/contexts/menu.rst

 			self.menu = menu

-			if menu is not None[:
+			if menu is not None:
 				return True

 			if menu is None: